 Collaborative project funded by Crown Estate Scotland / Offshore Wind Evidence and Change programme

-PrePARED is a four-year project, led by Marine Scotland, that aims to improve understanding of how seabirds, marine mammals and fish respond to offshore wind farms.
+PrePARED is a four-year project, led by the Scottish Government's Marine Directorate, that aims to improve understanding of how seabirds, marine mammals and fish respond to offshore wind farms.
 This collaborative project brings together government, industry and academia.

 The project team includes scientists from BioSS, UKCEH, SMRU, SMRU Consulting, University of Aberdeen, University of Exeter, Aarhus University, NatureScot and Natural England.

 Offshore energy activities can have adverse effects on marine wildlife.
 In particular, marine renewable developments, such as pile driving, wind farms and tidal energy extraction, pose a significant, yet poorly understood, risk to seals: noise can cause immediate hearing damage, turbine blades cause physical injury, and prolonged operations can potentially exclude seals from their natural habitat.
 Using movement and dive data from harbour seals (Phoca vitulina) fitted with GPS tags, my PhD aimed to quantify the effect these activities have on seal behaviour, and improve methodological approaches to do this.

 Whyte et al., 2020: "Estimating the effects of pile driving sounds on seals: Pitfalls and possibilities"